spack/spack-tutorial/tutorial_packaging.rst

 .. note::

-   We will exclude the ``Copyright`` clause in the remainder of the package snippets here to reduce the length of the tutorial documentation; however, it **is required** for published packages.
+   We will exclude the ``Copyright`` clause and license identifier in the remainder of the package snippets here to reduce the length of the tutorial documentation; however, the copyright **is required** for published packages.

 Now make the changes and additions to your ``package.py`` file.